-Complainant alleges that the circuit judge committed misconduct by denying his motion for reconsideration regarding the denial of complainant's request for a certificate of appealability.
+Complainant alleges that the circuit judge committed misconduct by denying complainant's request for a certificate of appealability.
 This allegation relates directly to the merits of the judge's decision, and it is dismissed.
 See 28 U.S.C. § 352(b)(1)(A)(ii) (listing reasons the chief judge may decide to dismiss the complaint, including claims directly related to the merits of a decision); In re Complaint of Judicial Misconduct, 838 F.3d 1030 (9th Cir.
 Jud.
 Council 2016) (dismissing as merits related allegations that a district judge and a magistrate judge made various improper rulings in a civil case); Judicial-Conduct Rule 11(c)(1)(B).

-Complainant also alleges that the circuit judge denied his motion for reconsideration because the judge was biased against complainant due to complainant filing a previous misconduct complaint against the judge.
+Complainant also alleges that the circuit judge denied his request for a certificate of appealability because the judge was biased against complainant due to complainant filing previous misconduct complaints against the judge.

-Complainant argues that the judge's denial of his motion for reconsideration was in retaliation for complainant's previous misconduct complaint.
+Complainant argues that the judge's denial of his request was in retaliation for complainant's previous misconduct complaints.

-Complainant's previous misconduct complaint against the judge was dismissed; complainant has filed many misconduct complaints that have been dismissed as being without merit.
+Complainant's previous misconduct complaints against the judge were dismissed; complainant has filed many misconduct complaints that have been dismissed as being without merit.
 Furthermore, adverse rulings are not proof of bias, and complainant provides no objectively verifiable evidence to support these baseless allegations.
 Thus, these allegations are dismissed as unfounded.
 See 28 U.S.C. § 352(b)(1)(A)(iii) (listing reasons the chief judge may decide to dismiss the complaint, including claims that are lacking sufficient evidence to raise an inference that misconduct has occurred); In re Complaint of Judicial Misconduct, 569 F.3d 1093 (9th Cir.
 Jud.
 Council 2009) ("claimant's vague insinuations do not provide the kind of objectively verifiable proof that we require"); Judicial-Conduct Rule 11(c)(1)(D).